 The Academic Appeals Committee will serve as an appeals board upon receipt of written requests from faculty or undergraduate students who seek to have grades or records altered.
+Appeals for graduate students are heard by the Graduate Council.
 The committee will also act on appeals of undergraduate students who are on academic probation or who have been suspended for academic reasons.
 The decisions of the Academic Appeals Committee will be final.
+The faculty member and department chair will be informed of the result of the appeal.